OmkarGaikwad5/NoteVerse-/README.md

 ## 🚀 Features
 1) ✅ User-friendly note-taking interface
 2) 📁 Folder-based organization for notes
-3) ✍️ Add, edit, delete, and view note
+3) ✍️ Add, edit, delete, download and view note
 4) ⚛️ Real-time UI updates with React state and Context API
 5) 🌗 Light and dark mode toggle for enhanced user experience
 6) 🚨 Alert system for user feedback on actions